Best tubeless tyre puncture repair tools 2025: for road and gravel tyres

 SWORD Plug Kit

-What to look for in a tubeless plug tool
+How to choose a tubeless plug tool

 While the traditional flat kit of tyre levers, tube, pump (or CO2 inflator) and multi-tool is the core basics you should have on every ride, the addition of a tubeless plugger can make the difference whether or not you need to use those resources.
 To find the right plug tool for you, consider a few variables: